staffoffrost/lbdate/README.md

 # LbDate

 JavaScript Date's serialization helper.
-Provides an easy way for keeping timezone after stringification and more.
+Provides an easy way for keeping the timezone after stringification and much more.

 LbDate uses ISO 8601 standards.